Cyclonecode/custom-php-settings/readme.txt

 == Changelog ==

-= 1.4.3.3
+= 1.4.4
-- Add plugin and theme information to status page.
+- Fix bug where comments that included '=' where not saved.